JonAugust/static-site-s3-cloudfront/README.md

 }
 ```

-- Click Next and name your policy.
+4. Click Next and name your policy.
 I like to name these like this:  hello.internection.com-GitHub-Actions-Sync
-- Add any tags you might want to apply, and then click "Create Policy"

-Now click on users on the left side and click "Add users".
-I like to name the users something similar to the site:  helloinxn
-- Click Next
-- Select "Attach policies directly"
-- Locate the policy you just created in the list.
-The search is helpful for this.
-- Check the box next to your policy and then click Next
-- Add any tags you may want to apply and then click "Create user"

-3. Now click the user you just created from the list of users.
-Now we're going to make an access and secret key for the s3 bucket.
-- Click on the Securty Credentials tab
-- Scroll a little bit until you see Access Keys.
-Click "Create access key" and select "Application running outside AWS".
-Click Next
-- Enter a tag if you'd like and then click "Create access key"
-- Make sure you copy each of the keys using the overlapping squares icon and store them in a safe place for now.
-- Click Done.
-You can continue if it warns you that you haven't viewed the secret key.

-4. Put a placeholder in the bucket.
-I usually put an index.html in there with just "Hello!" in it.
-You can use an S3 client like Transmit to move the file to the bucket using the keys from the last step.
-Without a placeholder, we may have a problem with Cloudfront and Route 53 later.

-5. Now we're going to make a Cloudfront distribution.
-Go to Cloudfront.
-- Click "Create distribution"
-- Click on the Origin domain box and select your s3 bucket from the list.
-- Under Origin access, click on Origin access control settings.
-Then click on "Create control setting".
-Leave the options as is and click Create.

-  - You'll see a warning about applying a bucket policy.
-Don't worry, we'll handle that in a minute.
-- Leave all the settings in "Origin" and "Default cache behavior" as they are except "Viewer protocol policy".
-Change that to "Redirect HTTP to HTTPS"
-  - Leave the settings in "Function associations" alone.
-  - Under "Web Application Firewall (WAF)" click "Do not enable security protections" unless you want to pay for WAF
-  - In Settings, click Add item to add all the various FQDNs you'd want this site to have.
-For example:
-      - mysite.com
-      - www.mysite.com
-      - mysite.net
-      - www.mysite.net

-      If you have only one FQDN, enter just that one here.
-  - Click "Request certificate" Under Custom SSL certificate.
-      - Click Next when you see "Request a public certificate"
-      - Enter the main FQDN in the box for Fully Qualified Domain Name
-      - Click "Add another name to this certificate" for all the names you added in the last step.
-      - Select DNS validation.
-AWS will add the validation records to your zone for you.
-      - Add any tags you might want and then click Request.
-      - On the next screen click the refresh button to see your Pending Certificate.
-Click on the certificate ID to see the details about validation.
-          - Click "Create records in Route 53".
-And then click "Create records" on the next screen
-          - Got back to Certificates screen and wait patiently.
-You can click refresh to update the status.
-          - It should only take a few minutes.
-Once the certificate is "Issued" we can got back to the Cloudfront tab.
-Don't worry that the certificate says "Inelligible".
-It'll become eligible once it's tied to a service like Cloudfront.
-  - Now you can select the certificate you created under "Custom SSL certificate".
-You might need to click the refresh icon if you don't see it in the list
-  - Enter your "Default root object" - typically, this is "index.html"
-  - Click "Create distribution"
-  - On the next screen you'll see a blue banner saying the bucket policy needs to be updated.
-Click "Copy policy"

-6. Go to S3 and click on your bucket's name.
-    - Go the the permissions tab.
-Under Bucket policy, click "Edit" and paste the policy you copied in the last step
-    - Click "Save changes" at the bottom right of the screen

-7. Now we need to point your FQDN to the Cloudfront distribution.
-Go to Route 53 and click on "Hosted Zones".
-Click on your domain to see your DNS records.
-    - If you have an existing record for your FQDN, you'll need to edit it.
-Otherwise, click "Create record"
-    - Add the host name to the domain to specify the FQDN.
-Click the Alias slider and under "Route traffic to", select "Alias to Cloudfront distribution"
-    - Then click on the box below that to select the Cloudfront distribution
-    - Leave the other options alone and click "Create records"
+5. Add any tags you might want to apply, and then click "Create Policy"

+Now we'll create a user and assign this policy to them:

+1. Click "Users" on the left sidebar and click "Add users".
+2. Enter a user name, like helloinxn.
+3. Click "Next", select "Attach policies directly", and find the policy you just created.
+4. Check the box next to your policy, add any tags you'd like, and click "Next".
+5. Click "Create user".

+## Step 3: Generate Access Keys

+1. Click the user you just created from the list.
+2. Click the "Security Credentials" tab and find the "Access Keys" section.
+3. Click "Create access key", select "Application running outside AWS", and click "Next".
+4. Enter a tag if you'd like, then click "Create access key".
+5. Copy both keys and store them securely.
+6. Click "Done".

+## Step 4: Add a Placeholder to the Bucket

+Add a placeholder file, such as index.html containing "Hello!" to your S3 bucket.
+You can use an S3 client like Transmit to move the file to the bucket using the keys from Step 3.
+Without a placeholder, Cloudfront and Route 53 may encounter issues later.

+## Step 5: Create a Cloudfront Distribution

+1. Go to Cloudfront and click "Create distribution".
+2. Under "Origin domain", select your S3 bucket.
+3. For "Origin access", click "Origin access control settings", then "Create control setting".
+Leave the options as they are and click "Create".
+   - Don't worry about the bucket policy warning; we'll address it later.
+4. Set "Viewer protocol policy" to "Redirect HTTP to HTTPS" and leave all other settings as is.
+5. For "Web Application Firewall (WAF)", choose "Do not enable security protections" unless you plan to use WAF.
+6. In "Settings", add all the desired Fully Qualified Domain Names (FQDNs) for your site, such as: mysite.com, w<span>ww.</span>mysite.com, mysite.net, and w<span>ww.</span>mysite.net
+7. Click "Request certificate" under "Custom SSL certificate".
+   - Select "DNS validation".
+AWS will add the validation records to your zone.
+   - Once the certificate is "Issued", return to the Cloudfront tab.
+8. Select the certificate you created under "Custom SSL certificate".
+Click the refresh button if you don't see it.
+9. Enter your "Default root object" (typically "index.html").
+10. Click "Create distribution".
+11. On the next screen, click "Copy policy" to address the bucket policy warning.

+## Step 6: Update S3 Bucket Policy

+1. Go to S3, click your bucket's name, and navigate to the "Permissions" tab.
+2. Under "Bucket policy", click "Edit" and paste the policy you copied from Cloudfront.
+3. Click "Save changes".

+## Step 7: Point FQDN to Cloudfront

+1. Go to Route 53, click "Hosted Zones", then click your domain.
+2. Edit or create a record for your FQDN.
+   - Enter your hostname next to the domain to specify the FQDN.
+   - Click the Alias slider, and select "Alias to Cloudfront distribution" under "Route traffic to".
+3. Click on the box below that to select the Cloudfront distribution you created in Step 5
+4. Leave the other options alone and click "Create records"

 Now you should be able to visit the FQDN and see the placeholder.
-On a couple of occasions, I've seen the "Default root object" not set once I've completed these steps.
-If you have any problems, I recommend reviewing all these settings, especially that one.
+If you encounter issues, review these settings, paying special attention to the "Default root object".